Muhammad al-Jawad: Death

+The Kazimayn Shrine, where al-Jawad, alongside his grandfather and the seventh Imam, Musa al-Kazim, are buried.
+It is a holy site in Shia Islam.

-Muhammad al-Jawad died on 6 Dhu al-Hijjah 220 AH (30 November 835) in Baghdad, after arriving there in Muharram 220 (January 835) at the request of al-Mu'tasim, who hosted him and his wife during the visit.
+Muhammad al-Jawad died on 6 Dhu'l-Hijja 220 AH (30 November 835) in Baghdad, after arriving there in Muharram 220 (January 835) at the request of al-Mu'tasim, who hosted him and his wife during the visit.
 He died at the age of about twenty-five, the youngest among the Twelve Imams.
 All major Sunni sources are silent about the cause of his death, including those by al-Tabari, al-Baghdadi, and Ibn al-Athir.
 Among medieval Sunni authors, an exception is Ibn al-Sabbagh, who accepts the possibility of murder.
 In contrast, Shia sources hold the Abbasids responsible in the deaths of multiple Shia Imams, including al-Jawad.
 In his case, Shia sources are nearly unanimous that he was murdered at the instigation of al-Mu'tasim.
 The silence of Sunni sources here is attributed by the Shia to the atmosphere of fear and intimidation under the Abbasids.
 In particular, Ibn Shahrashub said that he wrote his Manaqib Ale Abi Talib "to bring forth what they [the Sunnis] have suppressed."
 An exception here is al-Mufid who does not find the evidence for murder credible.
 Among other sources, Ithbat al-wassiya attributes a hadith to al-Rida, childless at the time, in which he apparently predicts the birth of his son al-Jawad and his murder.

 While the manner of his death is given differently by Shia authors, most say that al-Jawad was poisoned by his disaffected wife Umm al-Fadl, at the instigation of her uncle al-Mu'tasim.
 These include the Shia-leaning historian al-Mas'udi, and Twelver scholars Ibn Jarir al-Tabari al-Saghir, (Note: The book in question is Dala'il al-imama, though its attribution to the eleventh-century Twelver scholar al-Tabari al-Saghir is disputed.)
 Mohammad-Baqer Majlesi, Abbas Qomi, and Tabatabai.
 The Twelver scholar Shaykh Tabarsi does not have a verdict but mentions the prevalent Shia view that al-Jawad was poisoned.
 Sunni sources typically say that Umm al-Fadl was present in Baghdad when her husband died.
 Citing the Sunni historian al-Baghdadi and some others, Baghestani writes that she joined the harem of al-Mu'tasim after the death of al-Jawad.
 He was buried next to his grandfather, Musa al-Kazim, the seventh of the Twelve Imams, in the cemetery of the Quraysh on the west bank of Tigris, where the Kazimayn shrine was later erected.
 Kazimayn has become an important center for pilgrimage.